Liz Carr

-Liz Carr is an English actress, comedian, broadcaster and international disability rights activist.
+Elizabeth Anne Carr (born 21 April 1972) is an English actress, comedian, broadcaster and international disability rights activist.
+She is known for portraying the role of Clarissa Mullery in the BBC crime drama Silent Witness (2013–2020), for campaigning for disabled rights, and for fronting the BBC documentary Better Off Dead?
+(2024).

 Early life and education

-Carr was born 21 April 1972 in Port Sunlight and grew up in Bebington, Merseyside.
+Carr was born on 21 April 1972 in Port Sunlight and grew up in Bebington, Cheshire.
 She attended Upton Hall School FCJ in Upton, Merseyside and Birkenhead High School in Birkenhead.
 She studied law at the University of Nottingham.